 Under the American tax law, if you are a U.S. citizen who has either signature authority over or financial interest in any foreign financial account, you are required to report your account annually to the Department of Treasury via electronic filing.

-May your foreign financial account be a bank account, trust, or mutual fund, you have the obligation to file both the Financial Crimes Enforcement Network (FInCEN) 114 and Report of Foreign Bank and Financial Accounts (FBAR).
+May your foreign financial account by a bank account, trust, or mutual fund, you have the obligation to file both the Financial Crimes Enforcement Network (FinCEN) 114 and Report of Foreign Bank and Financial Accounts (FBAR).

 Unfortunately, many U.S. citizens are not very familiar with the FBAR so before they know it, the U.S. government is already there to go after them and their penalties have already piled up.

 Cases of U.S. citizens residing outside the U.S. were up the creek for not filing their FBARs are rampant these days, thanks to these people’s ignorance of the law.
 But since ignorance of the law excuses no one, you can’t just say no one told you about this FBAR thing and expect to be absolved at the end of the day.